A stay-all-day bedroom sanctuary

 Remember when ‘go to your room’ was a threat?
 Now it’s more of a desirable time out, right?
 Sleeping.
 Reading.
 Doing nothing.
 Ahhh.
 Check out this bedroom where you can stay for hours and do what you want.

 Shut out light (and the world) by making a cocoon.
 Use a corner room divider, which has all the track rails and hooks you need to hang curtains from the ceiling and surround the bed.
 Tie cushions onto the headboard for more support and less sound.
 For a playful touch, build up with curtain rods and cushions on clipped curtain rings.
 Keep clothes behind closed doors.
-Stay in bed by storing must-haves on bedside tables and controlling light with a wireless dimmer.

 Spend time with your creativity and lots of coffee at a big table.
 For a calm, hotel feel, use minimal decor.
 Floating wall cabinets add to the cleanliness while storing your things inside and on display.
 (They’re actually kitchen cabinets that fit more flexibly under a sloped ceiling.)
 A pendant lamp lets you see what you’re doing even if someone else is sleeping.